-At the end of your child’s second year of catechesis, it will be determined if your child has been properly prepared by your child’s Catechist, Liz Smith the Catholic Religious Education Coordinator and Fr.
+At the end of your child’s second year of catechesis, it will be determined if your child has been properly prepared by your child’s Catechist, Danielle Coon the Catholic Religious Education Coordinator and Fr.
 Humberto our Pastor.

 We encourage families to consider the possibility of partaking in a few service hours with your child – at our St. John’s Food Bank or maybe join our vibrant music ministry!
 Please see our ministry page here on our website for more ideas.

 Grades K-Teen: Sunday 9:00-10:15 a.m.